 Moderator analyses

 Univariable models were built for aggregated meta-analyses (i.e. complete, training and reactivation datasets) to investigate if individual methodological variables or study features were associated with effect size across experiments.
 Categorical variables used were conditioning type, reporting of habituation, reporting of handling procedures, species, sex, active drug, site of injection, randomization, blinding, sample size calculation, statement of compliance with regulatory requirements, presence of conflict of interest and region of origin.
 Continuous variables used were shock intensity, number of shocks, time between drug administration and training/reexposure, time between training and reexposure, reexposure duration (not applicable for interventions on initial conditioning), time between intervention session and test, mean age of animals, number of animals housed together, drug dose, impact factor and citations per year.
-Doses were z-scored by normalizing each value according to the mean value for the respective drug and route of administration (systemic or intra-cerebral).
+Doses were z-scored by normalizing each value according to the mean value for the respective drug and route of administration (systemic or intra-cerebral) for each species (rat or mouse).
 Similarly, reexposure duration was z-scored according to conditioning type using the mean number of tones (for tone reexposure) or duration (for contextual reexposure) across studies to allow inclusion of both types of study in the same analysis.

 For each univariable model, we present the R2 value and the p-value of the Q test of moderators.
 In 3-level models, R2 values were calculated as the difference in the sum of σ2 values for both levels between the model with no moderators and the univariable model, divided by the sum of σ2 values in the model with no moderators.
 In case this yielded a negative value, R2 was considered to be zero.